 Container Include & Exclude Filtering

-Use these options to include or exclude containers from both log and metric collection.
+Use container_include and container_exclude to control which containers are monitored for both logs and metrics.
 You can filter by namespace, container name, or image.

 copy